Welcome to the Community Health Toolkit Docs Site!

 With more than 41,000 health workers using these tools to support a million home visits every month, the CHT is the most full-featured, mature, and widely-used open source software toolkit designed specifically for community health systems.
 Hundreds of individuals contribute to the CHT as designers, developers, researchers, health policy experts, health system implementers, and frontline health workers.
 For more about the unique strengths of our open source community and the technology we’re building together, see Why the CHT ?

-The Community Health Toolkit provides you with resources to design, build, deploy, and monitor digital tools for community health.
-It includes open source software frameworks and reference applications highlighting common use cases, guides to help design and use them, and a community forum for collaboration and support.
-Together, we can work toward a world where healthcare is of the highest attainable quality, equitable, accessible, and delivered by the people who are trusted most in their communities.
+The CHT provides you with resources to design, build, deploy, and monitor digital tools for community health.
+It includes open source software frameworks and applications, guides to help design and use them, and a community forum for collaboration and support.
+The resources provided through the Community Health Toolkit can be used to build digital health apps used at the community, health facility, and health system level:

 At the community level, community health workers (CHWs) use apps built with the CHT to register patients, conduct guided health assessments, screen for specific conditions and danger signs, and refer patients to health facilities.